cmse822/project-3-mpi-p2p-team-10/report.md

  s
 ## Part 3: MPI Ring Shift
 ### Code implementation
-The code for the blocking ring shift is available in the BlockingRingShiftFolder.
+The code for the blocking ring shift is available in the BlockingRingShift folder.
 The main file ran was the `blockingRingShift.cpp` file.

 To run the script, first compile blockingRingShift with mpicxx.
 Afterwards use

 mpiexec -n [TASK_COUNT] a.out [MESSAGE_SIZE] [NUMBER_OF_RING_SHIFTS]

-to run the program
+to run the program.

 ### Results
-For each of the following runs, the message sizes are from 2 bytes to 4kb raising in powers of 2.
-Each run is also run 1000 times and the time is averaged out to overccome statistical noise.
+For each of the following runs, the message sizes are from 2 bytes to 4 kb raising in powers of 2.
+Each run is also ran 1000 times and the elapsed time is averaged out to overccome statistical noise.

 The graph below displays the performance of keeping the nodes at 4 and varying the number of tasks per node from 1 to 128.
 Log scaling in the x and y axis.